gramineproject/gramine/Documentation/index.rst

 Configure Gramine
 -----------------

-To achieve security and performance guarantees, Gramine must be configured appropriately for each application.
-Also, the host platform must be correctly set up.
+To run an application with Gramine, the host platform must be correctly set up first.
+Further, to achieve security and performance guarantees, Gramine must be configured appropriately for each application.

 - :doc:`Set up the host environment<sgx-setup>` - Set up the host environment
   and prepare a signing key.